This product is freeze dried. All water molecules have been removed.

 Peptide (C)RNWKRPSEQLEAQH, corresponding to amino acid residues 256-269 of rat OX1R (Accession P56718).
 3rd intracellular loop.

-Immuno-colocalization of OX1R and Parathyroid Hormone 1 Receptor in rat ventromedial hypothalamusImmunohistochemical staining of perfusion-fixed frozen rat brain sections using Anti-Orexin Receptor 1-ATTO-488 Antibody (#AOR-001-AG), (1:60) and Anti-Parathyroid Hormone 1 Receptor (extracellular) Antibody (#APR-051), (1:60).
-A. Sections were incubated Anti-Parathyroid Hormone 1 Receptor (extracellular) Antibody, followed by donkey-anti-rabbit-Cy3 (red).
+Immuno-colocalization of OX1R and Parathyroid hormone 1 receptor in rat ventromedial hypothalamusImmunohistochemical staining of perfusion-fixed frozen rat brain sections using Anti-Orexin Receptor 1-ATTO-488 Antibody (#AOR-001-AG), (1:60) and Anti-PTH1R (extracellular) Antibody (#APR-051), (1:60).
+A. Sections were incubated with Anti-PTH1R (extracellular) Antibody, followed by donkey-anti-rabbit-Cy3 (red).
 B. The same sections were incubated with Anti-Orexin Receptor 1-ATTO-488 Antibody, (green).
-C. Merge of A and B shows staining of OX1R in nerve fibers (vertical arrows) while Parathyroid Hormone 1 Receptor is apparent on cell bodies (horizontal arrows).
+C. Merge of A and B shows staining of OX1R in nerve fibers (vertical arrows) while Parathyroid hormone 1 receptor is apparent on cell bodies (horizontal arrows).
 Cell nuclei are stained with DAPI (blue).

 Orexin Receptor 1 (OX1R) (also known as hypocretin receptor 1) is one of two receptors that recognize the peptide neurotransmitters orexin A and orexin B.1 Orexin A and B are 33 and 28 amino acids in length, respectively, and are derived from a common precursor termed prepro-orexin.